Using Controlled Packages

 Using Controlled Packages you can support:

-- Widely distributed development by having team members submit Packages in the form of XML for import into a central Enterprise Architect repository
+- Widely distributed development by having team members submit Packages in Native/XMI format for import into a central Enterprise Architect repository

 - Version Control, by writing model elements in XML text files suitable for Version Control using standard Version Control software